 All providers should have a complaints procedure in place that is published and accessible for parents/carers.
 This should be shared with parents/carers from the time that their child is eligible to receive the free entitlement.
-A parent/carer also has the right to complain if they are not satisfied that their child has received theirfree entitlement in accordance with the legislation or the guidance in this document.
+A parent/carer also has the right to complain if they are not satisfied that their child has received their free entitlement in accordance with the legislation or the guidance in this document.

-Where there has been a decision not to provide funding or withdraw funding from a provider a written explanation from MKCC will be provided.
+Where there has been a decision not to provide funding, or to withdraw funding from a provider, a written explanation from MKCC will be provided.
 The provider has the right to appeal the decision if they feel it is not in line with the guidance.
-The provider should do this by putting their reason for appeal in writing, addressing it to the Group Head of Education, Learning and Inclusion.
+The provider should do this by putting their reason for appeal in writing, addressing it to the Assistant Director of Education and Learning.
 This should be done within seven days of receiving notification that funding is to be withdrawn.